Affiliate links on Android Authority may earn us a commission. Learn more.

-That friendly era is over.
+That era is over.
 The team behind Disney Plus hopes its deep family-friendly library of content will draw many people away from Netflix.
-In addition, Disney Plus has a huge lineup of original shows and movies that are poised to rival anything on Netflix.
-That includes one of 2019’s most anticipated TV shows, the Star Wars action series The Mandalorian.
+In addition, Disney Plus has a growing lineup of original shows and movies that are poised to rival anything on Netflix.
+That includes the Star Wars action series The Mandalorian.
 Even more content is coming to the service, including new Star Wars, Marvel, and Pixar based shows.

 So in the battle between Disney Plus vs Netflix, which one should you pick if you had to only subscribe to one?
 We will give you our opinion, but ultimately it’s up to you to decide which service will be streamed on your set-top box, smartphone, tablet, game console, or smart TV.

 Disney Plus vs Netflix: Price

 Disney Plus costs $6.99 a month.
 Disney is also offering an annual subscription that’s priced at $69.99 a year.
 There is also a bundle deal that allows buyers to get Disney Plus, Hulu (with ads), and ESPN Plus for $12.99 a month.
 That cuts the price of an individual Disney Plus subscription to $4.33 a month.
 You can get the same bundle, but with no ads on Hulu, for $19.99 a month.
 Finally, Verizon Wireless unlimited customers can get one year of Disney Plus for free.
 That offer will extend to Verizon’s Fios and 5G home internet subscribers.

 To be fair, Netflix is experimenting with “mobile only” subscriptions in certain markets.
 The price for that tier, which is only for smartphones and tablets, is less than $5 a month, where it is available.
 However, Netflix has not made it available in most of its countries.
 Even though it doesn’t have a free trial anymore, Disney Plus wins the price war, at least for now.

 Disney Plus vs Netflix: Platforms